György Sárosi: The evolution of Sárosi

-On 25 July on Üllői út: Ferencváros - Austria 6: 1 (2: 1).
-It was a miracle that eleven in Franciscan had accomplished.
-It must be overturned before the miracle, it cannot be explained professionally.
-Austria was considered one of the best Mitropa Cup teams of all time.
-The main force of Ferencváros was in the offensive line, in which dr. György Sárosi provided one of the greatest achievements of his player career.
-Sárosi was taken off their shoulders at the end of the match.
+In 1937, Ferencváros was the winner of Mitropa Cup.
+In the semi-finals, they got Austria Vienna who had beaten Újpest.
+18 July 1937 first semi-final in Vienna: Austria - Ferencváros 4:1.
+Fradi played poorly, the Viennese were confident in going to the next round.
+Sárosi did a good job containing iconic striker Matthias Sindelar, but he couldn't prevent injury-stricken FTC losing 4-1.
+On 25 July on Üllői út: Ferencváros - Austria 6:1 (2:1), 7:5 on aggregate.
+It was a miracle that eleven Fradi players had accomplished.
+One must bow before this miracle, it cannot be explained professionally.
+Austria, the defending champion, was considered one of the best Mitropa Cup teams of all time.
+The main force of Ferencváros was in the offensive line, in which dr. György Sárosi provided one of the greatest achievements of his playing career with an electrifying two-goal display, having returned to the strike force.
+Sárosi was taken on the fans' shoulders at the end of the match.
 The power of Fradi's amazing heart, which permeated the entire team, was further enhanced by the audience's sometimes ecstatic encouragement.
 In addition to the 11 players from Ferencváros, this enthusiastic audience was also part of the victory.
 Dr. Sárosi said: "The most beautiful match of my life.
 It feels great to have such sincere and great joy for so many people." when Mihály Pataki added : "Defeating this Austria is a colossal achievement that Europe as a whole is noticing."

-"Gyurka", as he was nicknamed, helped Ferencvaros finish second in 1935 and 1938, and played the leading role in their 1937 triumph.
-In the first leg of the semi-final away to Austria Vienna, Sarosi did a good job containing iconic striker Matthias Sindelar, but he couldn't prevent injury-stricken FTC losing 4-1.
-A return to Budapest coincided with a return to the strike force for Sarosi, and he responded with an electrifying two-goal display as the hosts beat the defending champions 6-1 to go through 7-5 on aggregate.